RobVergano/pands-project-/README.md

 ![alt text](https://github.com/RobVergano/pands-project-/blob/main/Boxplot%20figures/sepal%20width%20boxplot.png)

 The boxplots show:
-1. There is an homogeneous distribution for petal length and width values in each class.
+1. There is a homogeneous distribution for petal length and width values in each class.
 2. Sepal length is slightly different among Iris species, however many of the values fall outside the Interquartile Range.
 3. Sepal width values are spread out across the range for Iris setosa and Iris versicolor.